pigeontech/cptserver/README.md

 Virtual Hosts
 ---------

 You will probably build more than one website.
-Using localhost/foldername is too ugly.
+Using `http://dev/foldername` is too ugly.
 So we use virtual hosts.
 A few have already been created in the config.yaml file.
 There is another step you must do though.
 On your actual computer, you have to edit the `hosts` file.
 On Windows, it's located at `C:\Windows\System32\drivers\etc`.
 You may need to open Notepad with admin privilages for it to allow you to save changes.

-Make the file look like this:
+Make the file look something like this:
 ```
-127.0.0.1       localhost localhost.dev www.localhost.dev default default.dev www.default.dev
+127.0.0.1       localhost localhost.dev www.localhost.dev
+127.0.0.1       default default.dev www.default.dev
-127.0.0.1       wordpress.dev www.wordpress.dev
+127.0.0.1       dev dev.dev www.dev.dev
 ```

-By looking at config.yaml, you'll know that everything in the first line directs to the `default` folder, and everything in the second line directs to a `wordpress` folder.
-That wordpress folder doesn't actually exist, it's just an example of how to add more websites.
-If you want to challenge yourself, go ahead and create that folder, download Wordpress from http://wordpress.org, and try installing it.
-It's a good first project!
+By looking at config.yaml, you'll see that the `localhost` and `default` URLs all route to a folder named `default`, and the `dev` URLs route to the entire `www` directory listing.
+If you didn't add a custom localhost for a site you're building, like `wordpress` that routes to a `blog` folder, you could still access the `blog` folder via `http://dev/blog`.

 More Vagrant Commands
 ---------